drohm521/simple-to-do-with-react/README.md

 # simple-to-do-with-react
-A simple to do using React
+A simple to do using React.
 Created with CodeSandbox